 Lauderdale-by-the-Sea home prices are not only among the most expensive in Florida, but Lauderdale-by-the-Sea real estate also consistently ranks among the most expensive in America.

-Lauderdale-by-the-Sea is a decidedly white-collar town, with fully 85.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lauderdale-by-the-Sea is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Lauderdale-by-the-Sea who work in management occupations (19.36%), sales jobs (15.94%), and office and administrative support (11.24%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lauderdale-by-the-Sea is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lauderdale-by-the-Sea is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Lauderdale-by-the-Sea who work in sales jobs (18.72%), management occupations (18.34%), and office and administrative support (10.46%).

 Also of interest is that Lauderdale-by-the-Sea has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lauderdale-by-the-Sea telecommute to their jobs.
-Overall, about 8.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Lauderdale-by-the-Sea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Lauderdale-by-the-Sea home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lauderdale-by-the-Sea residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Lauderdale-by-the-Sea residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lauderdale-by-the-Sea include Italian, German, English, and French .

 The most common language spoken in Lauderdale-by-the-Sea is English.
 Other important languages spoken here include Spanish and French.